It’s time to get down to brass tax and talk about practical tools for anger. What really works? The following considerations are very important:

 For some of us, anger is a habitual way of responding to certain people or situations.
 While the bullet points listed in the previous paragraph can help, if you find yourself in this situation, you most likely need to examine how you think about things.

 Cognitive-Behavioral Therapy (CBT, which I’ve referenced in other parts of this website) can be a very useful way of addressing this type of anger.
 For more on CBT click here.
+Dialectical Behavioral Therapy (DBT) is another wonderful model with plenty of helpful ideas and tools for coming to grips with anger.

 CBT can help you pinpoint specific events and thoughts that are behind your anger.
 Best of all, it can also help you change these to something more realistic for your situation--in other words, you learn to see a molehill for what it really is!

 Another important factor to consider is that anger can make someone feel temporarily powerful and strong.
 Do not underestimate this.
 Take a good look at yourself to see whether or not this is true for you.
 If it is, you’ll need to figure out other, healthier ways to feel powerful.
-Again, consider seeing a professional to help with this.

 A very simple truth about the human brain is that the more emotionally aroused we are (whether it’s anger, frustration, elation, or another emotion) at any moment, the less clearly we are thinking at that moment.
+Period.

 Thus, the more intense you allow your anger to become, the less mental capacity you have.
 You may kick into auto pilot, and the ‘fight or flight’ response will take over at some point.
 This is when we say and do things that we later regret!